-1de4a0a.jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25)

 5. Rewrite the Narrative

 You are not what happened to you.
 Reclaim the story—not by forgetting the pain, but by transforming it.
-Your scars don’t make you broken; they make you brave.
+Your scars don’t make you broken; they make you bold.

 6. Speak the Truth Out Loud